"I am thinking of when we will meet again . . . "

 And we do so on an important date: November 9 is the anniversary of both Kristallnacht and the fall of the Berlin Wall.
 Destruction, division, isolation, and reunion are on our minds; mending and transcending borders is our overarching theme.

 Celebrated artists bring this theme alive for us.
-Acclaimed pianist GARRICK OHLSSON will perform a solo piano sonata by Beethoven, who answered the isolation of deafness with musical masterpieces.
-Members of the Boston Symphony Orchestra, tenor Francis Rogers, famed saxophonist Philipp Stäudlin, and The Prague Conservatoire's acclaimed Punkt Chorus will perform music by masterful composers lost in the Holocaust: Pavel Haas, Erwin Schulhoff, and Viktor Ullmann, plus the world premiere of a TMF commission by Afghan composer Milad Yousufi, a setting of a luminous poem by Rumi.
+Virtuoso pianist GARRICK OHLSSON will perform the beloved "Appassionata" sonata by Beethoven, who answered the isolation of deafness with musical masterpieces.
+Members of the Boston Symphony Orchestra, tenor Francis Rogers, famed saxophonist Philipp Stäudlin, and pianist Yoko Hagino will perform music by masterful composers lost in the Holocaust: Pavel Haas, Erwin Schulhoff, and Viktor Ullmann, plus the world premiere of a TMF commission by Afghan composer Milad Yousufi, a setting of a luminous poem by Rumi.
 The Boston Community Gospel Choir and Coro Allegro will lift us with music of hope.

 We will hear insights on our times from MADELEINE ALBRIGHT, former U.S. Secretary of State, and ANNA ORNSTEIN, Holocaust survivor and scholar, as they receive our 2020 Terezín Legacy Award.
 Norman Eisen, former U.S. Ambassador to the Czech Republic, will introduce Dr. Albright, and civil rights advocate and Gold Star Parent Khizr Khan will introduce Dr. Ornstein.